LeCreateur/MunitieLexicon-Master/README.md

 CONCEPT

-MunitieLexicon
+<p>MunitieLexicon</p>
-With MunitieLexicon you have access to various ammunition-related abbreviations and terminologies that are used in various regulations and documents.
+<p>With MunitieLexicon you have access to various ammunition-related abbreviations and terminologies that are used in various regulations and documents.</p>

 Assignment
 Internship assignment applicatie-en mediaontwikkelaar MBO4